pds-data-dictionaries/ldd-cart/README.md

 lddtool.bat -lpsnJ ingest-PDS4_GEOM_1B10_1700.xml PDS4_CART_1C00_IngestLDD_CART_1932.xml
 ```

+Once built, double check paths to PDS and GEOM schemas.

 Documentation included in the source (src) directory is generated using the "pds-ldd-doc" tool in the [pds4-tools](https://github.com/nasa-pds/pds4-tools) package.

 After a build the README.md files are updated (manually) to reflect the content of repository.